-Escort cards are name cards that have the name of a guest and often also which table they are sitting at on it.
-An escort card lets them choose which seat they sit on at their specific table and who they sit next to.
+Escort cards are name cards with the guest’s name and often also which table they are sitting at.
+An escort card lets them choose their seat at their specific table and who they sit next to.
 This makes them perfect for more informal weddings.
 Escort cards are grouped near your reception’s entry point.

 Escort cards are a great way for the wedding couple to express their creativity and coordinate with their wedding theme.
 From wine corks to wood The options are unlimited when it comes to presenting these cards.

 Escort cards sit near the seating plan or can be used as a replacement for the seating plan if they have the table numbers on them.
 Organize escort cards alphabetically by the last name so guests can find them easily.

 Place cards are also cards that have your guest’s name upon them.
 These cards are placed exactly at the tables where you would like your guest to sit for your reception.
 They are used for more formal weddings, but once again, there are no limits regarding what they look like.